hbctraining/reproducibility-tools/lessons/09_branches.md

   <em>image source: https://www.atlassian.com/git/tutorials/using-branches/git-merge</em>
 </p>

-Or, if your experimenting didn't work, you can keep it separate and continue working on it or ignore it altogether, without jeopardizing `main`.
+Or, if you only want to incorporate some of the changes, you can **cherry-pick** those commits to `main`.
+Or, if your experimenting didn't work, you can keep the whole branch separate and continue working on it or ignore it altogether, without jeopardizing `main`.

 ## How to create a branch in GitHub Desktop